Volume 78, Number 1, April 2007

 |Published online||14 March 2007|

 Shot noise of interference between independent atomic systems

 Department of Physics, Boston University - Boston, MA 02215, USA

 Accepted: 13 February 2007

 We study shot (counting) noise of the amplitude of interference between independent atomic systems.
 In particular, for the two interfering systems the variance of the fringe amplitude decreases as the inverse power of the number of particles per system with the coefficient being a non-universal number.
 This number depends on the details of the initial state of each system so that the shot noise measurements can be used to distinguish between such states.
 We explicitly evaluate this coefficient for the two cases of the interference between bosons in number states and in broken symmetry states.
 We generalize our analysis to the interference of multiple independent atomic systems.
 We show that the variance of the interference contrast vanishes as the inverse power of the number of the interfering systems.
 This result, implying high signal to noise ratio in the interference experiments, holds both for bosons and for fermions.

-03.75.Lm – Tunneling, Josephson effect, Bose-Einstein condensates in periodic potentials, solitons, vortices, and topological excitations.
+PACS: 03.75.Dg – Atom and neutron interferometry / 03.75.Lm – Tunneling, Josephson effect, Bose-Einstein condensates in periodic potentials, solitons, vortices, and topological excitations

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.

 Initial download of the metrics may take a while.